jelly/archlinux-reproducible-status/README.md

 ## Dependencies

-* npm (for building/development)
+* yarn (for building/development)
 * caddy (for local development)
+* node-sass
+* browserify

 ## Development

 ```
-npm run watch
+./scripts/startdevelop.sh
 ```

-## Building
+## Deployment

+Creating a distributable tarball can be done with:

 ```
-npm install
-npm run build
+make dist
 ```

-The build files are located in the 'dist' directory.